oracle-livelabs/database/23aifree/json-duality-migrator/json-duality-migrator.md

 ## Task 4: Run the JSON-To-Duality Migrator

-1. Follow this code to run the JSON-To-Duality Migrator:
+1. Follow this code to run the JSON-To-Duality Migrator: we will do infer\_schema and generate\_schema together.

     ```
     <copy>